felipegc/swg-example/README.md

 A valid SSL certificate to be uploaded to the certificate manager.

-__Note:__ You may want to generate a self signed certificate for test purpose:
+__Note:__ You may want to generate a self signed certificate for test purpose.
+For further information you may access [here](https://cloud.google.com/load-balancing/docs/ssl-certificates/self-managed-certs#use_a_self-signed_certificate)

 ```bash
 export KEY_PATH="<the path to save the key, such as `./selfsignedkeys/key.pem`>"